isogeo/isogeo-plugin-qgis/README.md

 ## Getting started ##

 In a nutshell:

-1. QGIS 'Plugins' menu -> 'Manage and Install Plugins...'
+1. QGIS *Plugins* menu -> *Manage and Install Plugins...*;
-2. Search for 'isogeo' and select it
+2. In settings, check the box allowing experimental extensions;
-3. 'Install Plugin'
+3. Search for *isogeo*, select it and install it.

 See the documentation: